Johnny Wactor: Murder

 After finishing a bartending shift, Wactor was killed on May 25, 2024.
 He was at the corner of Pico Boulevard and Hope Street in downtown Los Angeles, when he encountered three men who were trying to steal a catalytic converter from his Toyota Prius.
 Wactor was walking a co-worker to her car when he saw the men, and reportedly initially believed they were towing his car.
 According to his brother, once Wactor realized what was happening, he shielded his co-worker with his body, and was shot by one of the men attempting to steal the converter.

 The three men subsequently fled the scene, and Wactor was taken to a hospital where he was pronounced dead.
 Wactor's funeral was held at the Summerville Baptist Church in Summerville, South Carolina, on June 16, 2024, three weeks after he was killed.

 On August 15, 2024, four men were arrested in connection with Wactor's death.
 Four days later, prosecutors charged two of the men, associated with a South Central Los Angeles street gang, with murder; the two other men were charged on lesser charges.

-Johnny's Mile Foundation

-Johnny's Mile Foundation was established by the family and friends of Johnny Wactor to honor his legacy and continue his passion for helping others.
-The foundation aims to support families facing tragedy and provide resources for those in need.
-Johnny's Mile has applied for 501(c)(3) status as a public charity non-profit organization, making contributions tax-deductible to the extent permitted by law.

-The foundation organizes various events, including the annual Johnny's Mile Golf Classic, to raise funds and awareness.
-These events not only celebrate Johnny's life, but also bring the community together in support of a common cause.
-Through its efforts, Johnny's Mile Foundation strives to make a positive impact and keep Johnny's spirit alive.